karowjb/BigMacs/README.md

 There are three main tables in the database: Teams, Kickers, and Kicker seasons.
 These three tables all have keys that reference other tables.
 The main connections are relating a kicker to a team and a kicker season to a kicker.

-To add the data to the database, run "AllQueries.sql" against your database.
+To add the data to a database, run "AllQueries.sql" against your database.

 ## API Calls